Animals Helping Humans™

 Animal-Assisted Services may help with the prevention and management of mental illness, disease, disability and suffering for people of all ages, and in many settings.

-The animal-assisted services sector is made up of a range of volunteers and different professionals who work within the scope of their practice alongside approved animals.
+The animal-assisted services sector is made up of a range of fully insured professionals who work within the scope of their practice alongside animals.
+There are people in a variety of roles that have undertaken the relevant training to work alongside selected animals as part of their service delivery.

-These types of services are goal-directed programs designed to promote improvement in people with intellectual, physical, sensory, cognitive and psychosocial conditions in which a specially trained animal-handler team is an integral part.
-It is directed and/or delivered by a practitioner with specialized expertise within the scope of practice of his/her profession.
+These types of services are usually goal-directed programs designed to support people with intellectual, physical, sensory, cognitive and psychosocial conditions in which a specially trained animal-handler team is an integral part.
+Services are directed and/or delivered by a practitioner with specialized expertise within the scope of practice of their profession.

-Treatment can take several forms and may be group or individual in nature.
-There are different types of animal-assisted services and it’s important to note the distinctions.
+Animal-assisted services can take several forms and may be group or individual in nature.

 (a) is accredited under a State or Territory law to assist a person with a disability to alleviate the effects of disability; or